 A Credit Union is a cooperative organized to provide financial services to its members.
 There are two types of credit unions, Natural Person Credit Unions and Corporate Credit Unions.
 First Education is a Natural Person Credit Union.

 Credit Union League or Credit Union Association

 Leagues and Associations are trade associations representing credit unions at a state or regional level.
-First Education is a member of the Mountain West Credit Union Association.
+First Education is a member of the Go West Credit Union Association.

 Credit Union Legislative Action Council (CULAC)